PRIMANIMA Jumpstart

 Trip to Unexpected Spaces

-Experimental animation workshop with Thomas Renoldner, Marzieh Emadi and Sina Saadat at Primanima
+Experimental animation workshop with Thomas Renoldner, Marzieh Emadi and Sina Saadat at the 10th Primanima

-Experimental animation workshop led by Thomas Renoldner, Marzieh Emadi and Sina Saadat at Primanima.
-Looking at the history of film, and in particular the history of animated films (and even pre-camera moving images), it is clear, that from the very beginning there have been two seemingly contradictory movements, which can be described in different terms - for example, narrative or non-narrative, representational or abstract, traditional or experimental.
+Looking at the history of film, and in particular the history of animated films (and even pre-camera moving images), it is clear, that from the very beginning there have been two seemingly contradictory movements, which can be described in different terms – for example, narrative or non-narrative, representational or abstract, traditional or experimental.
 On the one hand, there are narrative films, which seek to capture the audience by telling a story, and on the other hand, there are films that seek to expand the possibilities of the medium.
-After a while, these two poles ceased to be clearly separated and began to interact, catalysing each other's development and sometimes even blending or combining elements that had previously been characteristic of the other.
+After a while, these two poles ceased to be clearly separated and began to interact, catalysing each other's development and sometimes even blending or combining elements that had previously been characteristic by the other.

 The participants eventually formed teams focusing on different concepts with the idea of starting an animation project.
 The tutors tried to make the young creators realise that animation should not be thought of primarily only as a kind of film, but as "visual art in motion", which can be thought of as an installation in an exhibition setting rather than a cinema screen or a flat screen.
 During the workshop, one group worked in the exhibition space, while the others made short films together or individually, which were also on view in the space.
 The experimental animation installation was hosted in the Major in Budaörs, during Primanima.